SparkyPotato/spaceform/README.md

 # spaceform

-`spaceform` is a SIMD-accelerated nath library for 3D graphics.
+A library for 3D rendering and simulation.
-It aims to be fast, convenient, as well as flexible.
+It aims to be ergonomic, fast, and flexible.
-It is not tied to any specific API, so you can use for anything related to graphics.

 ## Speed